SvenVw/fdm/fdm-docs/docs/core-concepts/02-farms.md

 title: Farms
 ---

 The `Farm` asset is the top-level container for all other assets and actions in the Farm Data Model (FDM).
-It represents a single farming operation and is the primary unit within the system.
+It represents a single farming business or enterprise and is the primary unit within the system.

 ## Properties